up1512001/Abnormal-Event-Detection-6th-sem-project-/README.md

 # Instructions

-Run processor.py with args the path of Video directory and frame rate.
+Run copy testing file.py to generate csv file log of abnormal events

-Run train.py to train the model
+Run testing file.py to check any perticular video from train folder

-Run test.py to test on testing data.

-Run start_live_feed.py to test the model on live webcam feed.

-You can adjust the threshold parameter in test.py to different values to adjust sensitivity

-Datasets Recommended: Avenue Dataset for Anomaly Detection
+# Training model

+We have train model on google colab and saved_model.h5 is for 5 epochs and saved_model 20-01-22.h5 is for 2 epochs